kwstanths/tsxmacros-stats/README.md

 a)  Flags explanation:

     INCLUDE_RTMLIB: Include your own rtm library.
-In some systems you dont have to cause its in the compiler's path
+In some systems you dont have to, because it's in the compiler's path
     RTM_GATHER_STATS: Gather stats for your transactions.